 How to make your phone battery last longer

-Use a battery-saving mode
+Use a battery saver mode

 Switch off WiFi and Bluetooth

 Many of us leave our WiFi and Bluetooth switched on, even when we’re not connected.
 This means that your poor battery is constantly scouring for available networks or devices to connect to, becoming woefully overworked.
-Turn these features off in settings until you actually need to use them.
+Turn these features off in your settings app until you actually need to use them.

 Close down your apps

 Similar to WiFi and Bluetooth, leaving multiple apps open at the same time will drain your battery, especially if they use location services.
 If you go to close down your apps and realise there’s one still open that you haven’t looked at since last Tuesday, then get into the habit of frequently shutting them down.
 Your battery will thank you!
 As well as closing apps you do not use often, close the ones you do to save battery.

 Turn off background app refresh